cookpete/react-player/README.md

 ### ✨ The future of ReactPlayer

 Maintenance of ReactPlayer is being taken over by [Mux](https://www.mux.com).
+Mux is a [video api](https://www.mux.com/video-api) for developers.
 The team at Mux have worked on many highly respected projects and are committed to improving video tooling for developers.

 ReactPlayer will remain open source, but with a higher rate of fixes and releases over time.
 Thanks to everyone in the community for your ongoing support.